 doctor can advise on switching to a different antidepressant.
 If you stop

 taking the medication of your own accord, the original condition may return.
-The Royal

 College of Psychiatrists furthermore notes that many people think they’re